Gym supplements are notorious for containing loads of crap, so let us help you choose the best clean protein powder on the market.

 When it comes to protein powder, however, that is one supplement that can be extremely beneficial for the body.
 But oftentimes, even something labeled as a ‘clean’ protein powder has unnecessary ingredients that make it quite the opposite.

-So when it comes to choosing protein, do you choose whey concentrate, whey isolate, casein, pea protein, egg white protein, a vegan blend?
+So when it comes to choosing protein, do you choose whey concentrate, whey isolate, casein, pea protein, egg white protein, or a vegan blend?
 The list goes on as for what’s available.
-The main factor that should determine the type of protein you choose is how your body responds to it.
+The main factor determining the type of protein you choose is how your body responds to it.
 Some people don’t tolerate whey or casein very well, while others won’t tolerate ingredients in a vegan blend.

 Tailor your supplements to YOU.

 Of course, obtaining protein through minimally processed whole foods is your best option, but for times when that’s not available, a clean protein powder is a great alternative.

 Protein is a crucial macronutrient in the body and functions for:

 - Biochemical reactions (enzymes)

 - Immune health